clarktrimble/giant/README.md

 Why not just use the stdlib client?

  - set client timeouts
- - interpret non-200's statuses as error (tripper)
- - reuse marshal/unmarshal logics
  - set headers
- - log request/response (tripper)
+ - reuse marshal/unmarshal logics for json api's
  - redact selected headers from logging

+And from a few optional RoundTrippers:

+ - log request/response (big'n!)
+ - interpret non-200's statuses as error (see caveat)
+ - basic auth

 ## Usage